 2417: Trying to return to the long peace, I missed a human attack on poor Talos until it arrived.
 There was never any doubt about who is merely a misguided soft-skin and who is our blood enemy, and the humans make it clear again by bombing the poor little world from orbit and erradicating the colony.
 An empty victory for mankind: The colony will be rebuilt soon enough, and better defended.

 2428: Tyranid becomes the third emperor to break a non-aggression pact with us this decade - Klaquan was the first, in 2420 - including Tachaon the dishonorable Psilon, who discarded his pact two years ago after asking us to make it just seven years before.
 The rock beings now have more than half the vote in the galactic council, thanks in part to the development of cloning in 2420.
-It led the way toward advanced soil enrichment, which we can not use ourselves, but in the long term, my long term, may be of very great value.
-Our spies too have been continuing their good work, following up more computer thefts from bugs and humans by stealing designs for an inertial stabilizer from Altair and fora mass driver from Mentar.
+It led the way toward advanced soil enrichment, which we cannot use ourselves, but in the long term, my long term, may be of very great value.
+Our spies too have been continuing their good work, following up more computer thefts from bugs and humans by stealing designs for an inertial stabilizer from Altair and for a mass driver from Mentar.
 Tachaon reacted at once, the year after breaking our NAP, with a declaration of war.

 As the power graphs from that year suggest, this was not a wise move on his part, but he is young, after all, only ninety.
 His predecessor died in 2418, and like all soft-skins as it seems, passed his name on to his successor.